zamanehmcp/containers-workshop/Labs/Module 3 - Lab 1 Containerizing the App.md

-# Module 3 - Demonstration: Building and Testing a Container Locally
+# Module 3 - Lab 1: Building and Testing a Container Locally

 The sample .NET project is a standard To-Do app commonly used in Azure learning modules and repos.
 It is configured for ASP.NET Core and .NET Core 7.0.
 The application currently uses the SQLite desktop database.
 In this demonstration, the app will be refctored to use Azure SQL in preparation to be migrated to the cloud.

 In this lab, you will create the Azure services required to support the application, containerize the application, and run it locally on your desktop.